gardener/landscaper/docs/api-reference/core.md

 <td>
 <p>Template contains an optional inline template.
-The template has to be of string for go template and a valid yaml/json for spiff.</p>
+The template has to be of string for go template and either a string or valid yaml/json for spiff.</p>
 </td>
 </tr>
 </tbody>